jimtng/ohgen/README.md

 Rules for Thing and Bridge definition in the template:
 - The opening brace must be at the end of the same line as `Thing` or `Bridge`
 - The closing brace must be on its own separate line
-- `Thing`s can be nested inside a `Bridge` observing the rules above
+- A `Thing` can be nested inside a `Bridge` observing the rules above

 Variables from `devices.yaml` for the device will be substituted in the template file.
+Each thing entry in the yaml file will be loaded as a dictionary, which can be used inside the template.
+For detailed information about the template syntax, see [Jinja2 Template Designer](https://jinja.palletsprojects.com/templates/).

 For more detailed examples, see the included templates in the sample-templates directory.
 Note that the included templates may change in the future.